fenghongyu/docker-offline-install-package/README.md

 Offline installation packages are shipped with dependencies

-I am Chinese, English is not good, I hope you can understand
+I am Chinese, English is not good, I hope you can understand.